wsellitti/sysbuilder/README.md

 - sample_config_good.json: A valid configuration.
 - sample_config_bad_*.json: Bad configurations, names must start with "sample_config_bad_" and should be brief but describe what's bad in the configuration.
-Unittest runs subtests for all the configurations.
+A function should be appended to BadCfgTests for all configurations.